What are the benefits of Spray Foam Insulation?

-Spray foam has many benefits over other types of insulation.
+Spray foam has tons of benefits over other types of insulation.
 One immense benefit of spray foam is its R-Value.
+What is R-Value?

-Another tremendous benefit that spray foam gives homeowners is that it keeps mice and other pests away.
+Another tremendous benefit that spray foam will give homeowners is that it will help keep mice and other pests away.
 You can also get more out of spray foam because it stops airflow on top of its insulating value.
-When sprayed on, the foam will expand to fill any gaps or cracks there might be.
-This virtually eliminates any drafts you might have in your home.
+When it is sprayed on, the foam will expand to fill any gaps and cracks there might be.
+This will virtually eliminate any drafts you might have in your home.

-existing walls with no insulation?
+Can Spray Foam be used in existing walls with no insulation?

-Injection foam is usually installed by removing pieces of your siding, drilling holes through your wall, plaster, or sheetrock.
-Then, we fill the wall cavities with foam.
+Injection foam can normally be installed by removing some pieces of your siding.
+Then, we drill holes through your wall, plaster, or sheetrock.
+Then, we will fill the wall cavities with foam.